Chronic Fatigue Syndrome

 What is chronic fatigue syndrome?

-Chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis (ME), is characterized by prolonged fatigue associated with a wide range of accompanying symptoms.
-It affects one’s everyday life, and doesn’t go away with sleep or rest.
+Chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis (ME), is characterised by prolonged fatigue associated with a wide range of accompanying symptoms.
+It affects one’s everyday life, and doesn’t tend to go away with sleep or rest.